Silvesterrr/spotify_song_to_stl/README.md

 - You have to install selenium and pillow (`pip install selenium`, `pip install Pillow`)
 - Make sure that `chromedriver` added in the files is in thesame folder as python file
 - Make sure that you have chrome browser installed.
-- If the `chromedriver` is added in the files won't work download it from this webside https://chromedriver.chromium.org/downloads (version equal to your chrome version).
+- If the `chromedriver` added in the files won't work download it from this webside https://chromedriver.chromium.org/downloads (version equal to your chrome version).

 This code is really sketchy.
 Im still learning.
 Hope You like it.